isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ### <a name="Rconc-signal"></a>CP.201: ???
 Signals

 ???UNIX signal handling???.
-May be worth reminding how little is async-signal-safe, and how to communicate with a signal handler (best is probably "not at all")
+Might be worth reminding how little is async-signal-safe, and how to communicate with a signal handler (best is probably "not at all")

 # <a name="S-errors"></a>E: Error handling